freeCodeCamp/guide/src/pages/c/appendix.md

 A newline is what gets printed when you hit Enter, and is an example of a whitespace character.

 ## Whitespace
 Whitespace is the characters that you don't see when you type but are there anyway.
-For example, you can't see spaces, but there are a lot here.
+For example, you can't see spaces, but there is a lot here.
 Newlines are also whitespace characters, as are tabs.